 Comey, by the way, was busy tweeting out about his book the other day, yesterday.

-And anyway, he's serving as the FBI director in the Obama administration, and and Mueller stood by and did absolutely nothing.
+And anyway, he's serving as the FBI director in the Obama administration, and Mueller stood by and did absolutely nothing.

-You know, they all knew about the bribery, the extortion, the kickbacks, the money laundering, and the lead up for a year and a half before the uranium one deal was done.
+You know, they all knew about the bribery, the extortion, the kickbacks, the money laundering, and the lead up for a year and a half before the Uranium One deal was done.

 Nobody ever seems to want to bring that up besides people like me, Sarah Carter, John Solomon, and just a couple of other people.